mleczek/laravel-rest/readme.md

 ]
 ```

-If you'd like to do some policy checks then you can use define context class.
+If you'd like to do some policy checks then you can define context class.
 In this class you can create methods which name is equal to the relation name.
-Whenever you try to access relation the new instance of this class will be created
+Whenever you try to access this relation the new instance of this class will be created
 and the result of the method will determine if the relation can be used or not.
 ```php
 class UserWithContext